fabianunger/gatsby-starter-redux-storybook/README.md

  ## 🚀 Quick start

-     Use the Gatsby CLI to create a new site, specifying the default starter.

-     ```shell
      gatsby new my-gatsby-site https://github.com/fabianunger/gatsby-starter-redux-storybook
      cd my-gatsby-site
      yarn start || yarn develop
-     ```

  **Open the source code and start editing!**

-     Your site is now running at `http://localhost:8000`!
+     Your site is now running at `http://localhost:8000`

-     The storybook will be running at `http://localhost:9000`!
+     The storybook will be running at `http://localhost:9000`

      _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._